Skip to main content

 }

-Your agent now has access to 21 tools for reading, writing, searching, and querying your knowledge base.
+Your agent now has access to 60+ MCP tools for reading, writing, searching, querying, drafts, and more.
 See MCP for the full tool reference.

 Next steps